civicrm/civicrm-user-guide/docs/common-workflows/importing-data-into-civicrm.md

     Primary Location.
 You may also need to split your import so that some records have one type of record as their Primary Location, while others have a different one.
+-   If you choose the location type 'Primary' for an address field then it will update the existing primary address, if there is one, for an existing contact.
+If it is a new contact or they do not have an existing address the location type will be your site's default.
 -   If you are importing data into multi-choice (e.g. check-box or radio button) custom fields, your data source can use either the label (what's visible to the user in the CiviCRM front end) or the value